 Proposed research projects with an anticipated budget of over $2,000 should explain in the budget how these additional project costs intend to be covered.
 Projects requesting funding for payment of subjects should provide appropriate justification for both the number of participants being requested (e.g., a power analysis) and the amount of compensation being awarded for each participant.
 Projects requesting funding for payment of subjects from online sources (MTurk, Qualtrics panels, etc.) should provide justification for the amount of compensation being provided to subjects and account for any overhead costs charged by the site for using their services within the budget.

-The Grants in Aid Committee will review and evaluate your project proposal based on the following criteria:
+The Grants-in-Aid Committee will review and evaluate your project proposal based on the following criteria:

 Relevancy: The proposed research clearly addresses practice, research, and/or public policy directly relevant to the field of psychology and law.